Suspect arrested in subway attack caught on video

 Video that was posted online of the attack was viewed more than 11 million times.

-The NYPD said Saturday that March Gomez, 36, was charged with several counts of assault and harassment.
+The NYPD said Saturday that Marc Gomez, 36, was charged with several counts of assault and harassment.

 NYPD Chief of Detectives Dermot Shea tweeted that the attack happened on March 10, 2019 at Nereid Ave Station in the Bronx.
 He was apprehended on Saturday, Shea said.